DR. THOMAS DOWNEY

 Regularly assessing “where are we placed now?” keeps us on course.
 This allows for adapting the approach if necessary to better enhance what is most needed in each session; sessions are non prescriptive.

-Counselling is commonly perceived as useful for a specific /less complex issue.
-Therefore, it tends to be of a shorter duration than the more in-depth work of Psychotherapy; typically months rather than years.
+Counselling is commonly perceived as useful for a specific / less complex issue.
+Therefore, it tends to be of a shorter duration than the more in-depth work of Psychotherapy, which may take longer.

 Sometimes the Counselling itself reveals that Psychotherapy might be a more thorough and necessary process.